 What is LetsGrow?

 LetsGrow is the next step in the journey of LetsVenture to enable startups to go from Seed to Series A/B rounds.
-With the large network of Angel Investors and Industry experts on the LetsVenture platform, LetsGrow will now help startups identify the right metrics that they would need to target when they raise growth capital of $1-5M.
+With its large network of Angel Investors and Industry experts, LetsGrow will now help startups identify the right metrics that they would need to target when they raise growth capital of $1-5M.
 This announcement comes with the early validation we have had with our portfolio companies like Trell & LetsMD who recently raised growth capital with us.

 To lead the LetsGrow initiative for LetsVenture, we are excited to have Vivek Khare join the team.
 Vivek has been an early leader at InfoEdge, scaling Naukri.com from early stage to category dominance and eventual IPO.
 He also led Investments and Corporate Development at InfoEdge.
 Vivek is also an early investor in companies like Zomato, Jaypore, Cashify and Meritnation.
-In his 24 years career, he has scaled up companies and has also been a part of the companies which have not scaled up and understands the reasons behind it.
+In his 24 years career, he has scaled up companies.
+Also, he has been a part of companies that have not scaled up.
+This makes him familiar with every nook and corner of the startup space.

 LetsVenture currently works with 125 Family Offices & Corporates, and over 100 funds to facilitate the larger deal size of LetsGrow via the LV Titans platform.